-If a First Nation's or Transfer Payment Agency's audited Financial Statements will not be available by July 31, 2024, the following steps should be taken:
+If a First Nation's or Transfer Payment Agency's audited Financial Statements will not be available by July 31, 2025, the following steps should be taken:

-- 1. Contact your Financial Analyst and your Early Years Advisor to advise them that the year-end reporting requirements cannot be met.
+- 1. Contact your Financial Analyst to advise them that the year-end reporting requirements cannot be met.
 The correspondence should include the estimated date of when the ministry can expect the audited Financial Statements as well as other year-end reporting requirements. - 2.
-Submit the attestation form by July 31, 2024 based on the best information available at that time and recognize that it may change following the completion of the audit. - 3.
+Submit the attestation form by July 31, 2025 based on the best information available at that time and recognize that it may change following the completion of the audit. - 3.
 Submit a copy of the audited Financial Statements and other remaining requirements as soon as they are available. - 4.
-Contact your Financial Analyst and copy your Early Years Advisor should a change be required to the previously submitted attestation form following the audit of the First Nation or Transfer Payment Agency.
+Contact your Financial Analyst should a change be required to the previously submitted attestation form following the audit of the First Nation or Transfer Payment Agency.